matthewearl/matthewearl.github.io/_posts/2015-08-11-pluto-flyby.md

 The procedure is restarted until a hypothetical correspondence is found with (approximately) equal distances between the two stars in either image:

-{% include img.html src="/assets/pluto-flyby/pair-align2.jpg" alt="Pair align 2" %}
+{% include img.html src="/assets/pluto-flyby/pair-align-2.png" alt="Pair align 2" %}

 <sup>[Image credit](#image_credits)</sup>

+*Note that the blue lines are the same length.
+For remaining images in this section lines of the same colour will be of the same length*

 We have a reasonable hypothesis at this point, but it could just be that the two stars are coincidentally the same distance apart in each image, and are in